Starters/ Starters, Salads, Soups

 Vegan Rice Paper Spring Rolls

 Spring roll with sweet-sour sauce is a popular starter.
-Succulent and crunchy, these veg healthy spring rolls are made with sprouted green grams (mung), and veggies wrapped in rice paper.
-Serve these spring rolls with sweet and sour sauce for a wonderful party appetizer.
-This recipe is extremely adaptable, while I’ve tried to stick to ingredients that are commonly available in the pantry, you can add any other vegetable or filling of your choice.
+Succulent and crunchy, these healthy vegan spring rolls are made with sprouted green grams (mung) and a variety of fresh vegetables wrapped in rice paper.
+Serve them with a tangy sweet and sour sauce for a delightful party appetizer.
+This recipe is extremely adaptable; while it uses common pantry ingredients, you can add any other vegetable or filling of your choice.

 Vegan Rice Paper Spring Rolls